 Note and Notice Strategy

-Note and Notice introduces “signposts” that alert readers to significant moments in a work of literature, or expository text and encourages students to read closely.
+Note and Notice introduce “signposts” that alert readers to significant moments in a work of literature, or expository text and encourages students to read closely.
 Learning first to spot these signposts and then to question them, enables readers to explore the text, and find the evidence to support their interpretations of the text.

-Morphology: Reading, math and content area teachers teach vocabulary through instruction in morphology.
-Morphology is the study of prefixes, suffixes and root words.
+Morphology: Reading, math, and content area teachers teach vocabulary through instruction in morphology.
+Morphology is the study of prefixes, suffixes, and root words.
 These word parts are shared by thousands of words.
-By learning to quickly recognize them and learn their meanings, the students can significantly improve their reading, spelling and vocabulary knowledge.
+By learning to quickly recognize them and learn their meanings, the students can significantly improve their reading, spelling, and vocabulary knowledge.

-“Word Warm Ups” – This reading program developed by Read Naturally features systematic phonics instruction that teaches students to decode and encode one-, two-, and three-syllable words easily.
+Word Warm-Ups: This reading program developed by Read Naturally features systematic phonics instruction that teaches students to decode and encode one-, two-, and three-syllable words easily.
 Audio-supported lessons for teaching phonics allow for individualization and enable students to work independently.